abandonment

 chez Rosalie

-From her grocery store, when she would not be discussing the weather with her customers, she enjoyed watching the kids playing across the street.
-Later on, as she got older, she would be looking at the passersby from her upstairs window.
-And then there were not many people passing by, and so Rosalie slowly faded away.
+From her grocery store, when she was not discussing the weather with her customers, Rosalie enjoyed watching the children play across the street.
+As she got older, she would watch people from her upstairs window as they passed by.
+As time went on, there were fewer and fewer people down in the street, so Rosalie slowly passed away.

 No one has taken over her store.
-Along with Rosalie, Fontenoy also insidiously died, now displaying broken windows, wild grasses between the cobblestones… and cats, reigning unchallenged over the empty streets.
+Along with Rosalie, Fontenoy has also slowly deteriorated, now displaying broken windows, wild grass between the cobblestones… and cats reigning unchallenged around the empty streets.

-Not far from the marina or mountain bike trails, a stone's throw from the castle or the embroidery museum, there are these abandoned houses with locked doors and windows.
-In the backyards nature is slowly taking over again.
-We are now looking at a gradually deserted Vôge, hit by unemployment.
+Not far from the marina and mountain bike trails, a stone's throw from the castle and embroidery museum, one can find abandoned houses with locked doors and windows.
+In the backyards, Nature is slowly reclaiming its rights.
+That's Vôge, hit by unemployment and more and more deserted, you're now looking at…

 Welcome to Fontenoy-le-Château … *